cesararnouk/CodeJam2019/README.md

-CodeJam2019
+CodeJam 2019
 ====================
 McGill Professor Rating System
 ---------------------

-For McGill's annual Code Jam Hackathon, we:
+For McGill's annual Code Jam Hackathon, our team:
-   * created a website that requires the user to select a professor and give them a written review<br/>
+   * developed a website that requires the user to select a professor from a drop-down list and give them a written review
+   * implented the link between website and local server using Java Servlets
-   * based on the
+   * incorporated the back end

 Team Members
 ---------------------

- * Louis Mollick
+ * Louis Mollick -
- * Cesar Arnouk
+ * Cesar Arnouk -
- * Rodolphe Baladi
+ * Rodolphe Baladi -
- * Sami Kahil
+ * Sami Kahil -

 Languages & Technologies Used:
 ---------------------

-Languages & Technologies used:
+Java, Javascript